nstanford5/nftAuction/nft-auction-api.md

 ```
 We won't walk through each of these for this one, but instead focus on the repeating pattern that emerges from this style of Reach DApp.

-Most importantly we note the relationship between the contract balance and our variables.
+Most importantly, we note the relationship between the contract balance and our variables.
 We track the balance of both network and non-network tokens, very tightly.
 This makes the Reach compiler (and therefore, us) happy.

-Now let's setup our API member function `{!rsh} Bidder.bid`.
+Now let's setup our API member function `Bidder.bid`.
 ```
 load: /examples/nft-auction-api/index.rsh
 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 47-58
 ```
-- Line 47 declares our function as an api macro (`{!rsh} .api_`) taking one argument `{!rsh} bid`.
+- Line 47 declares our function as an api macro (`.api_`) taking one argument `bid`.
-- Line 48 is a dynamic check that the number provided for the bid is higher than the `{!rsh} lastPrice` of the NFT.
+- Line 48 is a dynamic check that the number provided for the bid is higher than the `lastPrice` of the NFT.
 - Line 49 starts the outer return.
-Prompts the caller to pay `{!rsh} bid` and declares our return function as `{!rsh} notify`.
+Prompts the caller to pay `bid` and declares our return function as `notify`.
-- Line 50 invokes that return function with `{!rsh} highestBidder, lastPrice` values.
+- Line 50 invokes that return function with `highestBidder, lastPrice` values.
 - Line 51 checks that this is not the first bid.
 If it is the first bid, we have no previous bidder to refund.
 - Line 54 stores the callers Address.
-As a reminder, `{!rsh} this` in an API call refers to the callers address.
+As a reminder, `this` in an API call refers to the callers address.
 - Line 55 passes bid values to the Creators frontend.
 - Line 56 starts the inner return to update our `{!rsh} parallelReduce` values.